Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 	-	The mesh-pyramids profile uses ‘array buffer views’ (ArrayBufferView follows the Khronos Typed Array specification)
 	-	The pointclouds profile uses binary buffers in order to support a domain-specific data compression

-4. LOD Selection based on different metricTypes:
+4. LoD Selection based on different metricTypes:

- 1.	maxScreenThreshold – LOD switching based on screen ‘size’ of the node’s MBV
+ 1.	maxScreenThreshold – LoD switching based on screen ‘size’ of the node’s MBV
  	      Used by: mesh-pyramids profile
- 2.	screenSpaceRelative – LOD switching based on screen ‘scale’ of the node’s MBV
+ 2.	screenSpaceRelative – LoD switching based on screen ‘scale’ of the node’s MBV
         Used by: points profile
- 3.	distancRangeFromDefaultCamera – LOD switching based on normalized distance of the node’s MBV from the camera – used by: points profile
+ 3.	distancRangeFromDefaultCamera – LoD switching based on normalized distance of the node’s MBV from the camera – used by: points profile
  3.	effectiveDensity – estimation of the point density covered by the node
         Used by: pointclouds profile